Sutherland Hospital

-Sutherland Hospital is part of the South Eastern Sydney Local Health District and is located in Caringbah, a southern suburb of Sydney, New South Wales, Australia.
+Sutherland Hospital is a district general hospital, It has the part of the South Eastern Sydney Local Health District and is located in Caringbah, a southern suburb of Sydney, New South Wales, Australia.
 The hospital has a general medicine, general surgery, obstetrics and gynaecology, paediatrics, aged care, rehabilitation and psychiatry service.
 It is a teaching hospital of the University of New South Wales.

 History

 The hospital was established in 1958 as a four-storey building with 3 wings, in an identical layout to the former Bankstown Hospital, which was constructed at about the same time.
 The hospital building was allowed to become run-down, and the lack of air conditioning and modern facilities prompted a redevelopment in the early 2000s.
-A new hospital building was constructed behind the original hospital in 2003–4, with the original hospital later demolished.
+A new hospital building was constructed behind the original hospital in 2003–20044, with the original hospital later demolished.
 However the northern end of the building, containing the Emergency Department remains part of the old hospital building, the new building extended onto the old one.

+On 28 October 2025, a woman was arrested for cutting off the gas supply and accessing a restricted area at Sutherland Hospital.

 Transport

 Sutherland Hospital can be accessed by bus services, operated by two companies.
-Transdev NSW operates routes between Caringbah railway station and Westfield Miranda.
-Transit Systems services provide a link from Westfield Miranda to Rockdale.
+U-Go Mobility operates routes between Caringbah railway station and Westfield Miranda.
+Transit Systems services provide a link from Westfield Miranda to Rockdale station.